avnet-iotconnect/iotc-python-rest-api/README.md

                         account environment - From settings -> Key Vault in the Web UI.
 IOTC_ENV environment variable can be used instead
 ```

-IoTConnect Solution Key is required to use the API.
+/IOTCONNECT Solution Key is required to use the API.
 You will need to request the solution key for your account
-via the IoTConnect support ticket system available in the main menu of the IoTConnect web page.
+via the /IOTCONNECT support ticket system available in the main menu of the /IOTCONNECT web page.

 Use your credentials to configure the API: